Did You Know

 • Indoor air can become polluted with exhaust from vehicles idling outside.

-• 46% of people living in America — 156.1 million individuals — still live in places with failing grades for unhealthy levels of ozone or particle pollution.
+• 44% of Americans — 152 .3 million people — are living in places with failing grades for unhealthy levels of ozone or particle pollution.

-• 85 million people live in counties with failing grades for year-round particle pollution.
+• Ten percent of children (7.3 million people under age 18) live in counties with failing grades for all three measures.